olcf/hands-on-with-summit/challenges/Python_Cupy_Basics/README.md

 ## Getting Started With CuPy

 > NOTE: Assuming you are continuing from the previous section, you do not need to load any modules.
-> However, if you logged out after finishing the previous section, you must `module load python` and activate your CuPy conda environment before moving on.
+> However, if you logged out after finishing the previous section, you must load the cuda and python modules followed by activating your CuPy conda environment before moving on.

 Before we start testing the CuPy scripts provided in this repository, let's go over some of the basics.
 The developers provide a great introduction to using CuPy in their user guide under the [CuPy Basics](https://docs.cupy.dev/en/stable/user_guide/basic.html) section.